NullExceptionTSB/freakyapache/README.md

 HTTP utility server for hackthebox purpouses.

 ## What are the current features
 You can serve and upload files.
-That's it.
+There's also an LDAPSearch command creator.

 ## How do I serve files?
 Put them in the same directory as index.php.
 You can also blacklist files from being listed by adding them to the $file_blacklist variable